-Community Foodies is a South Australian nutrition program that aims to build the capacity of communities to make healthier food choices by training and supporting volunteer community members ('Foodies') to act as agents for change.
-Program sites across the state are comprised of multi-disciplinary teams and work with local partners from a variety of sectors to support Foodies in their work.
+SA Community Foodies is a South Australian nutrition program that aims to build the capacity of individuals and communities to make healthier food choices by training and supporting volunteer community members ('Foodies') to act as agents for change.

 Click on a image below to find out more about the Community Foodies program.

 "We're passionate- we believe in what we do" - Community Foodie